 We may find ourselves losing interest in people or activities we once enjoyed.
 We may no longer be able to experience pleasure doing the things we used to seek out for that very purpose.
-We might feel fatigue throughout the day, and sleep excessively or face endlessly restless nights of insomnia, unpleasant dreams or early morning awakening (Pearson, 2019).
+We might feel fatigue throughout the day, and sleep excessively or face endlessly restless nights of insomnia, unpleasant dreams or early morning awakening (DSM-5).

 Our ability to think, feel and move our bodies can become clouded, blunted, slowed, agitated or anxious.
-It may become difficult to focus, make decisions, problem solve or remember things from the recent or distant past (Pearson, 2019).
+It may become difficult to focus, make decisions, problem solve or remember things from the recent or distant past (DSM-5).
 We might struggle to find our appetite, or overeat ourselves into discomfort.
 We may lose interest in emotional, physical and sexual connectedness, isolating ourselves from those we love and neglecting our physical bodies (Potter, 2020).

 Depression is known to have a vast number of causes.
 It develops through a combination of inherited genetic traits that are expressed during exposure to certain conditions or stressors as well as learned behavior (Potter, 2020).
 Across the globe, women are twice as likely to develop symptoms of depression during their lifetime (Weiner, 2010).